 Add a column and tags

-The body of the document contains a table for the item names, descriptions, prices, etc. Add a column and adjust the size/width.
+The body of the document contains a table for the product names, descriptions, prices, etc. Add a column and adjust the size/width.
 Then go to the Main Menu > Options > Settings > Custom Fields.
 Compare your own screen to this example screenshot:

 Referencing the above, if you wanted the column in your custom document to show the information listed in the 2nd position of your settings, then you would look for “ItemCustom2” in the Insert Merge Field drop-down selection in Microsoft Word.